NuclearTalent/MachineLearningECT/README.md

 an overview on how machine learning can be used to analyze and study nuclear physics problems.

-All learning material and teaching schedule pertinent to the course is avaliable at this GitHub address.
+All learning material and teaching schedule pertinent to the course are avaliable at this GitHub address.
 A simple _git clone_ of the material gives you access to all lecture notes and program examples.
 Similarly, running a _git pull_ gives you immediately the latest updates.
 For an easy visualization of the learning material (html, jupyter-notebooks or plain pdf files), see https://nucleartalent.github.io/MachineLearningECT/doc/web/course.html

 ## Course content